 Stem cell injections for arthritis in knees

-Stem cell therapy is becoming more popular as an injection in arthritis.
-These stem cells can change to other cells and regenerate new tissue.
+Stem cell therapy is becoming more popular as an injection for arthritis.
+These stem cells can differentiate into other cell types and regenerate new tissue.

 Stem cells are usually derived from various sources, including fat, bone marrow, and fetal tissue.
-However, the process of taking and processing these cells can be difficult and expensive.
-So, are the hassle and cost worth it?
+However, taking and processing these cells can be difficult and expensive.
+So, is the hassle and cost worth it?

-Generally, the answer is no. While some smaller low-level studies show promise, higher-level studies show no difference between stem cells and cheap sterile water.
+Generally, the answer is no. While some smaller, lower-level studies show promise, higher-level studies show no difference between stem cells and sterile, cheap water.
 A recent study comparing stem cells to cortisone injections found no difference between groups at a year.

 So, overall, we recommend that you don’t waste your money (up to £7000) on stem cells until further evidence of their effectiveness becomes available.